CT-Hackcelerate/MDM-Location-Test-Data-Generator/README.md

 ## Features

-- **7 MDM domains** — Legal Entity, Org Assignment, Facility Hierarchy, Facility Master, Karma, MNA, and NSHN, each with realistic synthetic field values.
+- **7 MDM Sources** — Legal Entity, Org Assignment, Facility Hierarchy, Facility Master, Karma, MNA, and NSHN, each with realistic synthetic field values.
 - **Editable payloads** — every generated JSON/XML payload is shown in an editable panel so you can tweak fields before posting.